nilsheuman/node-cm93/README.md

 ## Usage

+Below is an animation of the typical workflow

 ![folder-picker](docs/folder-picker.gif "Data Inspector Animation")

 First locate your map data folder containing `CM93ATTR.DIC` and a list of folders starting with `00300000`.